dybran/Kubernetes-Cluster-Setup-using-Kops/Kubernetes-setup-with-kops.md

 ![](./images/state.PNG)

 Kops will establish a cluster and utilize awscli for interaction with AWS services.
 To enable access to these services via awscli commands, valid credentials are essential.
-This can be achieved through two approaches:

-- Establishing an IAM role and linking it to the kops instance.
-- Generating access keys and securely storing them within the instance.

-In my approach, I will choose to establish an IAM role, storing the access keys within the kops instance.
-This will grant the instance substantial permissions, including administrator-level access.
-I've arrived at this choice because the IAM role must effectively engage with a diverse array of services like S3 buckets and Route53.
-Following this, I will associate this IAM role with the instance.
+Create an IAM role that will be endowed with administrator-level privileges for the kops instance.
+This IAM role is essential as it will interact with a wide range of services, including S3 buckets and Route53.
+Once this role is in place, the next step involves setting up the kops instance to utilize the associated access keys.

 ![](./images/21.PNG)
 ![](./images/22.PNG)